 Codename: Kids Next Door: The main characters all seem to live in the same American neighborhood, but if you listen to their parents, you realize they're basically this trope one generation removed—-both of Numbuh 1's parents are British, Numbuh 3's are Japanese (though only her father has an accent, so either his wife has done away with the accent or he's a direct immigrant), Numbuh 4's are Australian, and Numbuh 5's mother is French.
 Numbuh 2 seems to be the only one who (as far as we know) has a "normal" American family.

-Captain Planet and the Planeteers: Led by the racially ambiguous Gaia, voiced by Whoopi Goldberg, features an American, an African (at one point revealed to be Ghanaian), a Soviet (tagline later changed from "From the Soviet Union" to "From the former Soviet Union," and later, "From Eastern Europe"), an Asian (at one point revealed to be Thai), and a South American (no country specified, appears to be from an indigenous culture).
+Captain Planet and the Planeteers: Led by the racially ambiguous Gaia, voiced by Whoopi Goldberg, features an American, an African (at one point revealed to be Ghanaian), a Soviet (tagline later changed from "From the Soviet Union" to "From Eastern Europe"), an Asian (at one point revealed to be Thai), and a South American (revealed to be a grandson of a Kayapo shaman, which makes him Brazilian).

 Xiaolin Showdown: Lead by a Chinese boy, teammates are Brazilian, Japanese, and American.

 An in-universe example; Aang (Air Nomads), Katara and Sokka (Water Tribe), Toph and Suki (Earth Kingdom), Zuko (Fire Nation).

 The prominent members of the Order of the White Lotus: Iroh and Piandao are both Fire Nation, Pakku is from the Water Tribe and Bumi is of the Earth Kingdom (by extension there would have once been Air Nomad members, and fanon holds Gyatso was included).
 In fact, multinational cooperation is the basis for the Order.

 Code Lyoko: Set in France.
 Yumi is Japanese; most other characters are French, but for some their names suggest their families have various origins: Ulrich Stern (possibly German), William Dunbar (possibly Scottish), Odd Della Robbia (possibly Scandinavian, Italian, or both).